05.10.2023

 Education Landscape

-Higher education opens doors of opportunity.
-Those with some form of college degree typically earn significantly more in their lifetime than those students without.
+Without question, higher education opens doors of opportunity.
+Americans with some form of college degree typically earn significantly more in their lifetime than those without a degree.

 The median lifetime earnings of an American with a bachelor’s degree is $2.8 million; for an associate degree, it’s $2 million.
 In contrast, those with a high school diploma have $1.6 million in median lifetime earnings, according to a report from Georgetown University.

-In the more than five decades since it launched, the Pell Grant has helped low- and middle-income students unlock a path to economic prosperity by completing higher education.
-The Pell Grant, which provides critical need-based funding that does not have to be repaid, has helped more than 80 million students access – and complete – higher education.
+In the more than five decades since it launched, the Pell Grant has helped low- and middle-income students unlock a path to economic prosperity by providing critical need-based funding that does not have to be repaid.
+Since 1980, the Pell Grant has helped more than 211.8 million students access — and complete — higher education.

-A study from the Center for Budget and Policy Priorities found boosting the size of the Pell Grant would increase college retention and enrollment rates for low-income students.
-A separate analysis from the Urban Institute concluded doubling the Pell Grant maximum amount would lead to higher grant awards for students of color, a change that could help to address decades’ old education inequalities.
+A study from the Center for Budget and Policy Priorities found that boosting the size of the Pell Grant would increase college retention and enrollment rates for low-income students.
+A separate analysis from the Urban Institute concluded that doubling the Pell Grant maximum amount would lead to higher grant awards for students of color, a change that could help to address decades-old education inequalities.

 Policymakers should also consider allowing the Pell Grant to be used for short-term skills training programs, such as coding boot camps or trade schools.
 Expanding the Pell Grant would help students start a new career more affordably while simultaneously addressing skills gaps.